sergioschuler/heisenberg/README.md

 Ghetto style, totally unRESTful, lots of repeated code.
 MVP FTW.

 * To-do
-- Add size as combo, not radio
+- Add shirt size as part of the model
-- Add tshirt size in image based on size selection
 - Auto-redirect to PagSeguro
 - Pay with integrated PagSeguro, not hackjob button craziness
 - Fix issue with logo img hover